Menu ☰

 Panel Ref: VIII.B.5

-In 1911 he is 16, and employed as an errand boy for a grocery store.
+In 1911 he is aged 16, and employed as an errand boy for a grocery store.
 He still lives with his grandparents John and Maria Armstrong who have been married for 38 years and have had four children, two of whom have died.
 Also in the household are Lizzy Armstrong a 24 year old widow described as daughter in law, also her 2 year old daughter Lucy.

 Formed in November 1914 the 20th Battalion were originally billeted at Tournament Hall, Knotty Ash before on 29th January 1915 they moved to the hutted accommodation purposely built at Lord Derby’s estate at Knowsley Hall.
 On 30th April 1915 the 20th Battalion alongside the other three Pals battalions left Liverpool via Prescot Station for further training at Belton Park, Grantham.
 They remained here until September 1915 when they reached Larkhill Camp on Salisbury Plain.
 He arrived in France on 07th November 1915.

-He now rests at Warlincourt Halte British Cemetery in France.
+Herbert now rests at Warlincourt Halte British Cemetery in France.

 The site of the cemetery was chosen in May 1916.
 It was used from June 1916 to May 1917 by the 20th and 43rd Casualty Clearing Stations, in February 1917 by the 1/1st South Midland, and from April to June 1917 by the 32nd.
 The whole of plots VII, VIII, IX and X were filled in April and May 1917, the months of the Battles of Arras.
 From June 1917, the cemetery was practically unused until the fighting of May and June 1918, when field ambulances buried in it.
 After the Armistice the cemetery was increased by graves brought in from small military cemeteries.